JWiley/varian/README.md

 ## Learn about the theory

-See our open access paper on the arXiv <http://arxiv.org/>.
+See our open access pre-print on the arXiv <http://arxiv.org/abs/1411.2961>.

 # More